gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   More action.
     -   Get the characters back to Halley.
     -   Iffy starts to take action instead of being acted on.
--   Pursued by Wales and Dr. Johel on the *Bengal*.
+-   Pursued by.
+Johel on the *Bengal*.
-    -   Wales apologizes but says he had to turn her over to GS Rothera: no other way to keep Iffy safe.
 -   The *Bengal* and *Guinevere* are pursued by a smaller, faster craft (the *KS-117*).
     -   Captain Kerse: "Dunno what you are, but if Australia can't have you, nobody can."
     -   Killing Wales is just sugar in his tea.